Face-Log/FACE-LOG/README.md

 ## Documentation
-For detailed documentation and roadmap of our project please got to [Wiki](https://github.com/Face-Log/FACE-LOG/wiki/0.-Home) of this repository
+For detailed documentation and roadmap of our project please got to [Wiki](https://github.com/Face-Log/FACE-LOG/wiki/0.-Home) of this repository.

 ## Video
 For viewing or downloading video click [here](https://drive.google.com/file/d/1ylncxQkNbjXSYQU2z5LE2ecVuzTwaLat/view?usp=sharing) :clapper: